-In this Logitech Harmony Hub review [updated for 2019], I will help you cut through the clutter and crud to give you our recommendation for the best universal remote app you can get for your phone today.
+In this Logitech Harmony Hub review, I will help you cut through the clutter and crud to give you our recommendation for the best universal remote app you can get for your phone today.

 What is the Logitech Harmony Hub?

 The Harmony Hub puts the same interface used on Logitech’s best remote (the Elite) on your smartphone for a fraction of the cost.
-This is an excellent all-around remote for control of your home entertainment devices as well as your smart home tech.
-If you prefer the feel of a remote with raised buttons, we recommend you check out the Harmony Companion or Elite.
+This is an excellent all-around remote for control of your home entertainment devices and your smart home tech.

 My Harmony Hub Review: Pros and Cons

-- Lets you control home entertainment and smart home devices (e.g., smart lights, smart blinds, etc.).
+- It lets you control home entertainment and smart home devices (e.g., smart lights, smart blinds, etc.).

 - Controls over 275,000 Wi-fi, RF, and Bluetooth devices.